natalies-teaching/BCB726_Fall2025/README.md

 # Course Requirements
 To obtain full credit, students must attend 80% [8/10] of the lectures, complete the two assigned homework assignments and achieve a passing grade overall.
-If any students believe they may have to miss more that 20% of the lectures, they must discuss this with the lead instructor in Advance.
+If any students believe they may have to miss more that 20% of the lectures, they must discuss this with the lead instructor in advance.

 # Grading
 * Two homework assignments: 20% each (40% total)